Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: Abstract

 \section{Abstract}

+Multiobjective evolutionary algorithms are successfully applied in many real-world multiobjective optimization problems.
+As for many other AI methods, the theoretical understanding of these algorithms is lagging far behind their success in practice.
+In particular, previous theory work considers mostly easy problems that are composed of unimodal objectives.

-Previous theory work on multi-objective evolutionary algorithms considers mostly easy problems that are composed of unimodal objectives.
-This paper takes a first step towards a deeper understanding of how evolutionary algorithms solve multi-modal multi-objective problems.
-We propose the $\ojzj$ problem, a bi-objective problem whose single objectives are isomorphic to the classic jump functions benchmark.
-We prove that the simple evolutionary multi-objective optimizer (SEMO) cannot compute the full Pareto front.
-In contrast, for all problem sizes~$n$ and all jump sizes $k \in [4..\frac n2 - 1]$, the global SEMO (GSEMO) covers the Pareto front in $\Theta((n-2k)n^{k})$ iterations in expectation.
-To improve the performance, we combine the GSEMO with two approaches, a heavy-tailed mutation operator and a stagnation detection strategy, that showed advantages in single-objective multi-modal problems.
-Runtime improvements of asymptotic order at least $k^{\Omega(k)}$ are shown for both strategies.
-Our experiments verify the {substantial} runtime gains already for moderate problem sizes.
-Overall, these results show that the ideas recently developed for single-objective evolutionary algorithms can be effectively employed also in multi-objective optimization.
+As a first step towards a deeper understanding of how evolutionary algorithms solve multimodal multiobjective problems, we propose the $\ojzj$ problem, a bi-objective problem composed of two objectives isomorphic to the classic jump function benchmark.
+We prove that the simple evolutionary multiobjective optimizer (SEMO) with probability one does not compute the full Pareto front, regardless of the runtime.
+In contrast, for all problem sizes $n$ and all jump sizes ${k \in [4..\frac n2 - 1]}$, the global SEMO (GSEMO) covers the Pareto front in an expected number of $\Theta((n-2k)n^{k})$ iterations.
+For $k = o(n)$, we also show the tighter bound $\frac 32 e n^{k+1} \pm o(n^{k+1})$, which might be the first runtime bound for an MOEA that is tight apart from lower-order terms.
+We also combine the GSEMO with two approaches that showed advantages in single-objective multimodal problems.
+When using the GSEMO with a heavy-tailed mutation operator, the expected runtime improves by a factor of at least $k^{\Omega(k)}$.
+When adapting the recent stagnation-detection strategy of Rajabi and Witt~\cite{RajabiW22} to the GSEMO, the expected runtime also improves by a factor of at least $k^{\Omega(k)}$ and surpasses the heavy-tailed GSEMO by a small polynomial factor in $k$.
+Via an experimental analysis, we show that these asymptotic differences are visible already for small problem sizes: A factor-$5$ speed-up from heavy-tailed mutation and a factor-$10$ speed-up from stagnation detection can be observed already for jump size~$4$ and problem sizes between $10$ and $50$.
+Overall, our results show that the ideas recently developed to aid single-objective evolutionary algorithms to cope with local optima can be effectively employed also in multiobjective optimization.